jaechow/verisign/README.md

 |**ProxyLogon\***|No   |Proxy server logon ID|
 |**ProxyPassword\***|No|Proxy server logon password|

->\*User these parameters for servers behind a firewall.
+>\*Use these parameters for servers behind a firewall.
 Your network administrator can provide these values.